YvieSaul/credit-risk-classification/README.md

 ## Overview of the Analysis

 The purpose of this analysis was to evaluate the performance of machine learning models in predicting the likelihood of loans being classified as either healthy loans (0) or high-risk loans (1).
-The dataset provided financial information about loans, including a variety of features, such as borrower income, debt-to-income ratio, and the number of accounts and derogatory marks, that could help predict loan performance.
+The dataset provided financial information about loans, including a variety of features, such as borrower income, debt-to-income ratio, and the number of accounts and derogatory marks, which could all help predict loan performance.

 The target variable was binary, where: